·

 3. Handling Special Situations

-- For minor adhesion: Mix 1 part dish soap with 3 parts warm water, and dribble into the gap.
+When Sticking Happens- For minor adhesion: Mix 1 part dish soap with 3 parts warm water, and dribble into the gap.
 The solution reduces surface tension, making separation easier.

 - For stubborn bonds: Freeze the mold for 30 minutes (silicone and resin contract at different rates) but never use this method on acrylic or polystyrene molds—extreme cold causes them to brittle.